AleksandarKostovic/SystemC-tutorial/README.md

 ## SC_MODULE

 `SC_MODULE` is meant to be a declaration of a complete module/part.
-It has the same intention as `module` Verilog, but just in SystemC style.
+It has the same intention as `module` in Verilog, but just in SystemC style.

 ## SC_CTOR